getnelson/cli/README.md

 # for testing with a local server, you can do:
 $ nelson login --disable-tls nelson.local:9000

-# list the available nelson regions
+# list the available nelson datacenters
+$ nelson datacenter list

+# just an alias for the above
-$ nelson region list
+$ nelson dc list

 # show the deployment log for a given deployment id
 $ nelson stack fs 1234